Our Next 'Happy MBA' Starts in September

 Join our next Level 7 programme

-The cost of the Level 7 Senior Leadership Programme is £14,000.
+The cost of the Level 7 Senior Leadership Apprenticeship Programme is £14,000.
 But, if you are in England, it can be paid for out of your Apprenticeship Levy.
 Or, if you don't pay the Levy, it is just £700 for a two year senior leadership programme.

 The great thing about this is that, by the structure of the programme, you get to put the ideas into practice.
 If you learn how to coach, for instance, you have to put that coaching into practice and then, for your e-portfolio, report back on how it went.